The King's Cup

 The King's Cup is a 1933 British drama film directed by Alan Cobham, Donald Macardle, Herbert Wilcox and Robert Cullen and starring Chili Bouchier, Harry Milton and William Kendall.
 The film is named after the King's Cup air race, established by King George V in 1922 as an endurance race across Britain, to encourage development in engine design and the sport of aviation.
-Stars Chili Bouchier and Harry Milton were married at the time the film was made.
+Bouchier and Milton were married at the time the film was made.

 Plot summary

 A pilot who has lost his nerve following an accident regains it after meeting a woman and goes on to win a major air race.